fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

     (Pause .score-effect-animation-speed))
   ```

-Next we have some logic to loop and play our animation.
-This animation plays when `.score-effect-play` is true.

-This variable will then go false at the end of the animation for it to stop.
-This is the technique to use when you want an animation to only play once.
+Then remember to make `.score-effect-play` true whenever we collect a coin.
+We can add this line in our scoring code that we have written previously.

 === "Code Added"

   ```{.clojure .annotate linenums="1"}
   true > .score-effect-play
   ```

-Then remember to make `.score-effect-play` true whenever we collect a coin.
-We can add this line in our scoring code that we have written previously.
+Lastly, remember to call your shard and loop in your `main-wire`.

 === "Code Added"